Return to Index

 Your labor will be carefully monitored by your doctor.
 Throughout labor, your vital signs, uterine contractions, and your baby's heart rate and well-being will be checked.
 These can be checked manually or with an electronic monitor.
 If any problems are detected, your doctor can take the necessary action.

-Labor can be a long process.
+Labor can be a long and painful process.
 Knowing what to expect can help prepare you to meet the newest member of your family.

 Family Doctor—American Academy of Family Physicians